-We found when grid size was swept from 500 \times 500 to 1500 \times 1500, it was seen that runtime grew exponentially, RAM usage increased linearly, and CPU usage remained constant.
+Contrary to expectations, we found that runtime was limited chiefly by CPU usage; RAM usage remained manageable.
+When grid size was swept from 500×500 to 1500×1500 , it was seen that runtime grew exponentially, RAM usage increased linearly, and CPU usage remained constant.
 The majority of the runtime was spent advancing node instructions and moving droplets while time spent routing droplets with the 3-D A algorithm was relatively less.